YusufAliDemirkiran/machine-learning-term-project/README.md

 ## Project Description

-This project predicts hourly total electricity generation using real-time production data from 1 June 2025 to 1 September 2025.
+This project predicts hourly total electricity consumption using real-time production data from 1 June 2025 to 1 September 2025.

 ## Models